Which is better for you: Disc Sander or Belt Sander?

 Key Features of a Disc Sander

-• Adjustable table: Disc sanders have a flat table that supports the workpiece near the sanding disc.
+• Adjustable table: Disc sanders have a flat table that supports the work piece near the sanding disc.
 Better models allow you to bevel the table to sand angled edges.

 • Dust collection: Most disc sanders connect to a shop vacuum to contain dust.
 Some have enclosed dust ports around the disc for more efficient dust pickup.